-3. Judgements in applying accounting policies and key sources of estimation uncertainty
+3 Judgements and key sources of estimation uncertainty

-In preparing these financial statements, the directors have had to make the following judgements:
+In preparing these financial statements, the directors have to make the following judgements:

 - Determine whether leases entered into by the company are operating or finance leases.
-These decisions depend on an assessment of whether the risks and rewards of ownership have been transferred from the lessor to the lessee on a lease by lease basis. - Determine whether there are indicators of impairment of the company's tangible fixed assets.
+These decisions depend on an assessment of whether the risk and rewards of ownership have been transferred from the lessor to the lessee on a lease by lease basis. - Determined whether there are indicators of impairment of the company's tangible fixed assets.
 Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset.

-Other key sources of estimation uncertainty
+Other key sources of estimation uncertainty:

-- Tangible fixed assets (see note 11) Tangible fixed assets are depreciate - Tangible fixed assets are depreciated over their useful lives taking into account residual values, where appropriate.
+- Intangible and tangible fixed assets (see notes 11 and 12) Tangible fixed assets are depreciated and intangible fixed assets are amortised over their useful lives taking into account residual values, where appropriate.
 The actual lives of the assets and residual values are assessed annually and may vary depending on a number of factors.
 In re-assessing asset lives, factors such as technological innovation, product life cycles and maintenance programmes are taken into account.
-Residual value assessments consider issues such as future market conditions, the remaining life of the asset and approjected disposal values. - Impairment of investment in subsidiary (see note 12) Determining whether the company's investments in its subsidiaries have any indicators of impairment.
-Where such indicators exist, the directors estimate the recoverable amount of the investment.
-Assessments include the review of current trading performance and future expected cash flows expected to arise from the investments.
-The carrying amount of the investments in the subsidiaries at the reporting date was £100.
+Residual value assessments consider issues such as future market conditions, the remaining life of the asset and projected disposal value. - Determining whether the company's fixed assets have any indicators of impairment.
+Where such indicators exist, the directors estimate the value in use using discounted future cash flows.
+Assessments include the review of current trading performance and future expected cash flows expected to arise from each cash generating unit. - Onerous leases (see note 17).
+On determining that an onerous lease exists the committed unavoidable costs arising from these are recorded at their discounted present value.
+The key estimates included within this include the estimate of the unavoidable costs and the discount rate applied to these to give a present value.
+A 1% increase in discount rate decreases provision by £12k and a 1% decrease in discount rate increases provision by £13k.

-4. Turnover
+4 Turnover